 It’s not surprising that these explanations trigger more anger, more frustration, and perhaps even despair for parents.
 These are natural responses to the parents’ belief — the story we tell ourselves — that our child’s actions are deliberate.

 Sadly, a parent’s most likely response to these thoughts and emotions is to become more irritable, more disapproving, more controlling, and apply more punishments.

 “Why is my child doing this to me?”

 “Obviously I’m too soft.
 I need to make her understand the consequences of her actions.”

 When things don’t go well in our lives, the natural response is to “tighten up,” to exert more control to prevent things getting worse.
 In this case, we try to control our children’s lives in order to protect them.

 Although it is normal for parents to create these kinds of stories, it is particularly unhelpful with teenagers, even more so if they have ADHD.
-Even ifour explanations about their behaviour were 100% true, our controlling responses are almost guaranteed to maintain the problem behaviours we hope tochange.
+Even if our explanations about their behavior were 100% true, our controlling responses are almost guaranteed to maintain the problem behaviors we hope to change.

 What Else Might Also Be True?